EliRavitz/Book-search/README.md

 server side - railway

-database - db4free - **Note!
+database - ElephantSQL - **Note!
 The data base is in a free service, So requests are very slow.
 If you use the deployed site, be patient.**

 To get the fast version, download and install it on your computer as detailed below.